Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Improved workload read performance for streaming
 * Deprecated the `/v1/session/kv/` REST API endpoints
 * Fixed an issue on the FTP Settings page
-* Fixed a bug where unexpected behavior from an NFS client can cause issues with memory usage on a Qumulo cluster.
+* Fixed an issue where unexpected behavior from an NFS client can cause issues with memory usage on a Qumulo cluster.

 ## Qumulo Core 5.1.3
 {{page.varDownloadsRelnotes}}